assafrbi/mini-project-Digital-Humanities/README.md

 Cinemagoer - an IMDB API, and Web Scaping technique assisted in gathering movies dataset, which encludes IMDB ID, Title, Release Year, Genre and Synopses.
 Then, we performed text preprocessing (such as removal of new lines, quotes, lowercase all text, stopwords) after which we used Topic Modeling - Genesim LDA tool.
 The model evaluated topics for each document (aka record) by its Synopsis.
-Finally, the evaluated data allowed us to visualize the results as Intertopic Distance Map, WordCloud and also gain information egarding the average year of movies assigned to each topic and the genres assosicated with them.
+Finally, the evaluated data allowed us to visualize the results as Intertopic Distance Map, WordCloud and also gain information regarding the average year of movies assigned to each topic and the genres assosicated with them.

 Tools list: